Teaching Affirmative Consent

 - It recognizes new social paradigms and addresses negative gender roles.
 This standard creates opportunities for positive relationships built on mutual respect.
 Everyone can say yes, and everyone can say no.

 ETR is the largest producer and distributor of evidence-based interventions addressing pregnancy, STD/HIV prevention and other aspects of sexual and reproductive health.
 Most of the programs include activities where students practice refusal skills: saying "no" to sexual pressure.
 These are important skills for students to learn.
 However, this focus on repeatedly saying "no" can give the impression that sexual pressure is an expected norm in relationships.

 Many educators now want to reframe instructional activities in ways that emphasize mutual respect and Affirmative Consent.
-This supplement is designed to meet this request, to honor the foundations of existing evidence-based programs while helping students learn about consent.
+This teaching guide is designed to meet this request, to honor the foundations of existing evidence-based programs while helping students learn about consent.
 It is a "green-light" adaptation for evidence-based programs.

 - Background for Educators: Includes information about sexual assault policies that have been expanded to include language on affirmative consent, shifting norms about consent, and guidance for teaching refusal skills within the context of learning about affirmative consent.

-- Supplement Class: "What Do You Want?"
+- Sample Lesson Plan: "What Do You Want?"
 Understanding Affirmative Consent is a one- to two-session lesson plan for a stand-alone class on consent.
 Students practice communicating and listening in verbal and nonverbal ways and assess various scenarios.

 - Discussion Guide: Learning About Affirmative Consent offers general and specific suggestions for integrating discussions about consent into existing sexual health programs.
-These steps will reinforce learning from the supplement class across an entire course.
+These steps will reinforce learning from the sample lesson plan across an entire course.